Simple Iced Shortbread Cookies with a Clever Roll-Out Trick

 Happy Bakers Speak Up:

-I’ve made this receive 3x in 3 days.
+I’ve made this recipe 3x in 3 days.
 Totally in love.
 My very picky eater may actually gain weight with these in the house as a reward.
 Delicious! — HEATHER

 Ingredients and Substitutions

-• VANILLA EXTRACT: A tiny amount of almond extract could be substituted for vanilla extract.
-Maple extract has its fans, too.
+• Substitute a tiny amount of almond extract for vanilla extract.

 📌Kitchen Secret📌–A Simple Roll-Out Hack for Iced Shortbread Cookies